Deaod/JStormLib/README.md

 JStormLib
 =========

-StormLib for Java usiing JNI
+StormLib for Java using JNI